naPINN: Noise-Adaptive Physics-Informed Neural Networks for Recovering Physics from Corrupted Measurement: Conclusion

 \section{Conclusion}

 We proposed \textbf{naPINN}, a noise-adaptive Physics-Informed Neural Network that robustly recovers physical solutions from corrupted measurements with unknown noise distributions.
-By integrating an energy-based model to learn the residual distribution and a trainable reliability gate to selectively downweight unreliable data, naPINN effectively mitigates the impact of non-Gaussian noise and gross outliers.
+By estimating residual reliability and using a trainable reliability gate to selectively downweight unreliable data, naPINN mitigates the impact of noise and gross outliers.
 Experiments on multiple 2D PDE benchmarks demonstrate that naPINN consistently outperforms existing robust PINN variants under severe data corruption, while providing interpretable insight into noise structure and outlier behavior.
+The main limitation of this study is that the evaluation is based on controlled simulated benchmarks with injected corruptions.
+While this protocol provides ground-truth fields and known corruption severity for fair stress testing, it does not replace validation on deployment-scale sensor data.
+Evaluating naPINN on real instrumented systems is an important direction for future work, including settings with spatially correlated sensor failures, temporal drift, and deployment-scale data assimilation.